Angur0/Wendell-s-Autohotkeysetup/README.md

 - Check if row is enabled (press corresponding F-key)
 - Ensure `keyconfig.ini` has correct mappings

+### Debugging with Monitor.ahk
+- Run `Scripts/AuxFunction/Monitor.ahk` to see live key events
+- Press keys on your second keyboard to verify detection
+- Check VID/PID matches your `config.ini` settings

 ### Application Won't Launch
 - Verify path in `config.ini` exists
 - Check application identifier in `[AppIdentifiers]`